SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/ingest-budgets/index.md

 #### Audit Index queries

-You can schedule the following searches to get alerts when needed, see [scheduled searches] (../../Visualizations-and-Alerts/Alerts/Scheduled-Searches.md "Scheduled Searches") for details.
+You can schedule the following searches to get alerts when needed, see [scheduled searches](../../../alerts/scheduled-searches/schedule-search.md) for details.

 Search for when approaching usage capacity (≥ 85%):